stonepros/stone/doc/stonefs/app-best-practices.rst

 Application best practices for distributed file systems
 =======================================================

-CephFS is POSIX compatible, and therefore should work with any existing applications that expect a POSIX file system.
+StoneFS is POSIX compatible, and therefore should work with any existing applications that expect a POSIX file system.
 However, because it is a network file system (unlike e.g. XFS) and it is highly consistent (unlike e.g. NFS), there are some consequences that application authors may